5 Signs Your Residential Roofing Needs Immediate Attention

 Common Shingle Issues:

-Cracked or Curling Shingles: These indicators can mean they are aged or weathered rendering them less efficient.
+Cracked or Curling Shingles: These indicators can mean they are aged or weathered rendering them less productivity-chiefly improved.

-Bald Spots: Missing granules on asphalt shingles expose the material underneath, leaving it susceptible to water damage.
+Bald Spots: Missing granules on asphalt shingles expose the material underneath, leaving it likely to get water damage.

 Loose or Missing Shingles — High winds or storms can displace shingles, creating gaps that compromise the integrity of the roof.